 As we already mentioned above, M3 is a pretty snappy skateboard – especially taking into consideration its above the average weight of 11.55kg.
 This number is largely the product of a pretty powerful motor which allows the board to carry the weight of 100kg, so take the fact that the board won’t be exclusively used by your children as a silver lining.

 The rest of the specs is pretty flawless.
-M3 is capable of breezing at the speed of 20km/h covering the range of 19 kilometers in a single run and charging the battery from 0 to 100% in two hours which is more than manageable.
+M3 is capable of breezing at the speed of 13 mph or 20km/h covering the range of 12 miles in a single run and charging the battery from 0 to 100% in two hours which is more than manageable.

 Unfortunately, as good as its specs may be, M3 is seriously lacking in advanced features.
 Still, you have the option to choose between different speed settings, some of which suited for the young riders.
 That should be more than enough at this price range.

 4. Hiboy S11 Electric Skateboard

 Vokul V1 is a product that is so similar to the previous mention on this list, but uses its building blocks in such a different manner it’s hard not to give the praise to the engineers on how well they used the budget they had on disposal.
 This unit is still very affordable, but makes the upgrades in virtually all relevant departments.

 As for the performance, V1 does its job pretty well.
 Although the steering could be improved (the unit feels somewhat stiff when cutting curves), the unit performs very stable and accelerates at forgiving rates.
 The battery feels somewhat bulky and can be damaged during rougher rides, but V1 was never meant for off-road terrains.

 So, we have a scaled down version of a city cruiser that’s fast, offers pretty good range, high quality deck and surprisingly good remote which gives the rider a couple of different speed settings to choose from.
 The performance is stable and snappy, motors quiet and design excellent.